 No Place Name Address/location Statement of significance Physical Description Management Category The roof comprises a high hipped form with a raised and vented ridgeline and tall brick chimneys with corbelling.
 A planted and lawned front garden with a mature tree in the corner and enclosed by a timber picket fence and hedging.
-The picket fence is interspersed with 37 Station Newsagency Lot 364 (No. 66) Railway Parade, Bassendean This place has aesthetic value as an intact example of inter war style combined shop and residence.
+The picket fence is interspersed with limestone piers.
+37 Station Newsagency Lot 364 (No. 66) Railway Parade, Bassendean This place has aesthetic value as an intact example of inter war style combined shop and residence.
 The place has historic value for its association with the development of this area of Bassendean in the inter war period.
 The place has historic value as a demonstration of a small local business that would have operated in most suburbs.
-This place has social value as a demonstration of the form and scale of combined shops and houses in the inter war period for a working family. corrugated iron construction.
+This place has social value as a demonstration of the form and scale of combined shops and houses in the inter war period for a working family.
+The place is rare as an example of a still Increased height single storey shed of timber framed, weatherboard and corrugated iron construction.
 The shop is of simple presentation with a weatherboard gable to the street facing elevation, centrally positioned double door entry flanked by boarded up windows, used as advertising hoardings.
 A fabric awning extends across the width of the elevation.
 The side elevations are clad in colorbond.
 The gable roof has been reclad in zincalume.
 The shop is a projecting element of the house behind which is reflective of an earlier way of life where the shopkeeper lived on site.
 The house has been reclad with colorbond replacing the original weatherboard cladding.
-The roof is Considerable Category 2 •The place is rare as an example of a still operating shop and residence hipped with a break of pitch to form the verandah canopy.
+The roof is Considerable Category 2

-No Place Name Address/location Statement of significance Physical Description Management Category 38 House Lot 30 (No. 21) Rosetta Street, Bassendean The original door/sidelight/fanlight ensemble has been retained though the entrance door itself has been changed.
+No Place Name Address/location Statement of significance Physical Description Management Category 38 House Lot 30 (No. 21) Rosetta Street, Bassendean •This place has aesthetic value as a simple example of a timber cottage built in the early 20th century. •The place has historic value as one of the first homes built in the townsite. •This place has social value as the house demonstrates the form and scale of housing for working families in the early 20thcentury.
+The original door/sidelight/fanlight ensemble has been retained though the entrance door itself has been changed.
 French windows have been inserted into the façade to the west of the entrance.
 Single storey timber framed and weatherboard clad dwelling with an asymmetrical façade.
 There is a projecting section on the east side of façade which has a centrally located sixpane, double opening, timber framed casement window.
-The front entrance is situated in the recessed section of façade and is timber framed with a timber glazed side light to the east of the door.
-To the west of front entrance is another six pane, timber framed, double opening casement window.
+The front entrance is Category pane, timber framed, double opening casement window.
 The roof is gabled with the central ridge running east-west and is clad in corrugated iron.
 The pitch of the roof breaks to extend over the façade which creates a verandah over the recessed section and is supported by timber posts.
-Projecting from the west edge of roof is a ) small roof tower which has a gable and corrugated iron roof.
+Projecting from the west edge of roof is a small roof tower which has a gable and corrugated iron roof.